ScottHabershon/cde/manuals/PES.md

 	- *lammps*: Performs a calculation of the PES using the LAMMPS simulation package (https://lammps.sandia.gov)

+	- *xtb*: Performs a calculation using the standalone xTB code (https://github.com/grimme-lab/xtb)

+	- *aims*: Performs a calculation using the FHI-aims electronic structure code (https://fhi-aims.org/)

 	- *null*: Does not perform a PES evaluation.
 Simply returns V = 0 and forces(:) = 0 for all atoms.